SPollardMS/OfficeDocs-Exchange/Exchange/ExchangeServer/high-availability/ha-changes.md

 Managed availability is implemented in the form of two services:

-- **Exchange Health Manager Service (MSExchangeHMHost.exe)** This is a controller process that's used to manage worker processes.
+- **Exchange Health Manager Service (MSExchangeHMHost.exe)**: This is a controller process that's used to manage worker processes.
 It's used to build, execute, and start and stop the worker process as needed.
 It's also used to recover the worker process in case that process crashes, to prevent the worker process from being a single point of failure.

-- **Exchange Health Manager Worker process (MSExchangeHMWorker.exe)** This is the worker process that's responsible for performing the runtime tasks.
+- **Exchange Health Manager Worker process (MSExchangeHMWorker.exe)**: This is the worker process that's responsible for performing the runtime tasks.

 Managed availability uses persistent storage to perform its functions: